Maggie McCarthy, LCSW

 Meet Maggie

-My goal is to provide a space for connection, self- exploration and recovery.
-Confronting the truth about ourselves can feel daunting.
-I believe it’s important to normalize and accept the traits and experiences that make us who we are.
-The power of self-awareness and self acceptance can open doors to meaningful change and growth.
-While diagnosis is integral to effective treatment, I understand that labels can feel reductive and alienating.
-I believe in the power of diagnosis as a tool for self-awareness and reflection.
-I integrate DBT, ACT and CBT in my therapeutic approach.
-I want to give you the tools to grow while making space for the complexity of your unique experiences and emotions.
-Life is not linear; our thoughts and emotions aren’t meant to fit in a box.
-I’m here to help you explore, accept, and understand yourself wherever you are in your journey.
+My mission is to foster a nurturing environment for connection, self-exploration, and recovery.
+I recognize the courage it takes to confront our truths, and I strive to normalize and embrace the traits and experiences that shape our identities.
+Self-awareness and self-acceptance are powerful catalysts for meaningful change and growth.
+While diagnosis is essential for effective treatment, I acknowledge that labels can sometimes feel limiting.
+I view diagnosis as a tool for self-awareness and reflection.
+In my therapeutic approach, I integrate DBT, ACT, and CBT to provide you with the tools to navigate life's challenges while honoring the complexity of your experiences and emotions.
+Life is nonlinear, and our thoughts and emotions don't always fit neatly into categories.
+I'm here to support you in exploring, accepting, and understanding yourself at every stage of your journey.

 Specialities